How much is Child Benefit in 2025?

 Anyone responsible for a child under 16, or under 20 if in approved education or training, can claim for Child Benefit but how much Child Benefit you will receive depends on your income.

-If you are unsure how much Child Benefit you will be entitled to, or if you need to pay the High Income Child Benefit Charge, visit the government's Child Benefit calculator.
+If you are unsure how much Child Benefit you will be entitled to or need to pay the High Income Child Benefit Charge, visit the government's Child Benefit calculator.

 How to apply for Child Benefit